Last updated: May 30, 2023

 When a married couple that owns a business or an LLC together decides to divorce, generally, their LLC will be treated as part of the marital estate and divided between the spouses according to their respective interests in the separate property.

-In this article, we aim to clarify what you can expect while navigating an LLC after a divorce in Tennessee.
+This article aims to clarify what you can expect while navigating an LLC operation in Tennessee after a divorce.

 Quick Summary